Canon 70D vs Nikon D3300

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Nikon D3300?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.